 Continue reading Rheumatoid Arthritis vs. Osteoarthritis: How to Determine if I have RA or OA?

 Adding your foods to your balanced diet may help ease the symptoms of your Arthritis.
 Therefore, we will answer the question, “What to eat to help your joints?”

 Continue reading Foods for Your Arthritis Diet: What to Eat to Help Your Joints

 Many have probably heard that people with various forms of arthritis have long been said to be able to predict the weather.
-“Do the seasonal changes affect Rheumatoid Arthritis?” is a common question people ask.
+“Do the seasonal changes affect Rheumatoid Arthritis?” is a common question our patients who suffer from this autoimmune disease ask.
 Therefore, we will discuss Rheumatoid Arthritis and the seasonal changes.

 Continue reading Do the Seasonal Changes Affect Rheumatoid Arthritis?